 - Travel Plans?
 Vaccines Might Need Adjustments

-Planning a trip outside the U.S. with your baby?
-Consultation with your healthcare physician is advised first.
-Some illnesses are more common in other countries, so your little one might need extra vaccines or a different vaccination schedule tailored to your travel plans.
+Planning an international trip with your baby?
+It's advisable to consult your healthcare provider first.
+Some illnesses are more prevalent in certain regions, so your little one may need additional vaccines or schedule adjustments based on your travel destination and duration.
 It's all about keeping them safe wherever you go!

 - Outbreaks Can Shift The Schedule